Behnam-sn/Castle-Docusaurus/docs/web/apis/soap/wsdl.md

 Is an XML-based interface description language,
 That is used for describing the functionality offered by a web service.

+WSDL is often used in combination with SOAP and an XML Schema,
+To provide web services over the Internet.

 ## How Does WSDL Work?

-WSDL is often used in combination with SOAP and an XML Schema to provide Web services over the Internet.

-A client program connecting to a Web service can read the WSDL file,
+A client program connecting to a web service can read the WSDL file,
 To determine what operations are available on the server.

 Any special data-types used are embedded in the WSDL file in the form of XML Schema.